The average temperature in January is about minus 6.1 degrees Celsius, and plus 19.2 degrees C in July.

 The axis of the center of Kiev is the tree-lined Kreshchatyk, the main shopping street.
 A lot of the museums and theaters are located within and adjacent to the former Old Town.

 Russian and Ukrainian drama can be seen at the Shevchenko Theater of Opera and Ballet, the 12,000-seat Palace of Sport, and open-air theaters.
 Musical concerts are given regularly at the Tchaikovsky Conservatory.

 Having a break, you can spend some time in small restaurants where you can find traditional Ukraine cuisine and hot coffee.
-Or you can sit on the open place watching the “shashlik” being fried for you.
+Or you can sit on open place watching “shashlik” being fried for you.

 Independence Square (Maidan Nezalezhnosty)

 The city has plenty of various places of interest, here are some of them.

 St. Sophia Cathedral.
 The oldest preserved architectural monument of ancient Russia, one of the largest Christian churches of its time.
 The cathedral was founded by Prince Vladimir the Great in 1011.

 This grand cathedral was built by Byzantine masters.
 The Cathedral of St. Sophia in Constantinople was the model of it.
 The cathedral gained its current style of the Ukrainian Baroque after reconstruction made in the 17th century.

 St. Sophia Cathedral is in the list of World Heritage Sites.
 Around the cathedral, you can see monastic buildings of the 17th-18th centuries.
 Vladimirskaya Street, 24.
 Opening hours: 10:00-17:30 (Wednesday: 10:00-16:30), day off - Thursday.